ietf-scim-wg/draft-ietf-scim-use-cases/draft-ietf-scim-use-cases-reloaded-02.md

 ### Enterprise "Last Mile" Applications
  When provisioning to line of business Enterprise applications, implementers are often dealing with software that cannot be easily modified.
 As a result, it may be necessary to perform system integrations that run at the application layer, the database layer, or the framework layer in order to insert or change user data sourced from SCIM infrastructure.
 Connectors often use a client active pull over a periodic interval to keep the application in sync.
 It is also common for this pattern to include a just-in-time SSO trigger, so that should a new user try to access the line of business application before the resource has been created by the periodic active pull, they are created instead based on the contents of the user's SAML assertion and then managed going forward by SCIM active pulls.

-### RA authority in SaaS Application
+### Attribute authority in a SaaS application
- Sometimes, not all the SCIM Resource Object Attribute (SROA) of a SCIM Resource Object (SRO) are owned (created) by the Resource Creator (RC) or Resource Updater (RU).
-Very specialized SCIM Resource Object Attribute (SROA) can be the responsibility of a SaaS application.
-For example, an IdM should create user records with standard attributes like first name, last name, home address, etc., but the SaaS application should define the email attribute if that SaaS application is an email server.
+ In some deployments, not all SCIM Resource Object Attributes (SROA) are owned by the same system.
+For example, an IdM MAY be the authority for core user attributes (e.g., givenName, familyName, addresses), while a SaaS email application MAY be authoritative for the user’s email address.
+In such cases, each system acts as a SCIM Client and/or SCIM Server for the SROA it owns: the IdM actively pushes its authoritative attributes to the application, and the application actively pushes its authoritative attributes (e.g., email address) to the IdM or exposes them for client active pull.
+Ownership and update flows SHOULD be explicitly defined to avoid conflicts.

 #### Implementers Provision Domain is a SCIM Client and a SCIM server
  The implementer's domain acts as the SCIM Client and is the authority for regular attributes such as first name, last name, home address, etc., of a user.
 These attributes are created and updated by the Provision Domain, which functions as the Resource Manager (RM), Resource Creator (RC), and Resource Updater (RU).